0day-ci/linux/Documentation/scheduler/sched-rt-group.rst

 Let's consider an example: a frame fixed realtime renderer must deliver 25 frames a second, which yields a period of 0.04s per frame.
 Now say it will also have to play some music and respond to input, leaving it with around 80% CPU time dedicated for the graphics.
-We can then give this group a run time of 0.8
+We can then give this group a run time of :math:`0.8 \times 0.04s = 0.032s`.
-* 0.04s = 0.032s.

 This way the graphics group will have a 0.04s period with a 0.032s run time limit.
-Now if the audio thread needs to refill the DMA buffer every 0.005s, but needs only about 3% CPU time to do so, it can do with a 0.03 * 0.005s = 0.00015s.
+Now if the audio thread needs to refill the DMA buffer every 0.005s, but needs only about 3% CPU time to do so, it can do with a :math:`0.03 \times 0.005s = 0.00015s`.
 So this group can be scheduled with a period of 0.005s and a run time of 0.00015s.

 The remaining CPU time will be used for user input and other tasks.
 Because realtime tasks have explicitly allocated the CPU time they need to perform